MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-perfview-view-event-trace-data.md

 ---
-title: How to: Use PerfView to View Event Trace Data
+title: Use PerfView to View Event Trace Data
 decription: This topic describes how to use PerfView to view event trace data that is stored in an event trace log \(.etl\) file.
 ms.custom:
   - bap-template